Who Do You Trust?

 There has been a lot written on whether recruiters should trust candidates; and on how much job seekers tell the truth vs. lie, etc.

-This makes me recall a couple of early TV game shows.
+This makes us recall a couple of early TV game shows.
 “Who Do You Trust?”, originally hosted by Johnny Carson, was about whether husbands trusted themselves or their wives better to answer the quiz question posted to them.
 The show that was a more applicable reference to today’s topic was actually “To Tell The Truth.”
 In this show, four celebrities tried to find which contestant truly held a particular profession (like being an airline pilot), vs. two impostors who merely pretended to be in that occupation.
 The celebrity “interviewers” posed questions to try to ascertain who was the real pilot, and who was lying.
 It was a fun show that ran for 25 years in various forms, which may prove how entertaining the recruiting profession is supposed to be!

 In real life, we recruiters have to figure out who is qualified to occupy a profession, by asking questions and discerning the truth.
-Where is Kitty Carlisle when you need her?

-I think the key to being able to trust a candidate is to do the best possible job in getting to the truth, as an interviewer.
+We think the key to being able to trust a candidate is to do the best possible job in getting to the truth, as an interviewer.
 This entails asking direct and relevant questions, like “what would specifically qualify you to accomplish X?”, with X being a key job objective.
 Then we must probe for details that back up the candidate’s initial assertion.
 Ask “who, what, why, how” questions like, “What was your biggest obstacle in accomplishing X?”, and “How did you utilize your team to accomplish X?”.
 It is harder to fake answers to these specific questions.

 Most experienced recruiters will be able to tell substance from fluff, if they ask the right questions.